 Here, we have assumed that $m \gg n$ and the effect of $\tau$ is negligible.

-The first example, discusses heteroscedastic linear model where the variance of the error depends quadratically on the covariates.
-The second, discusses a larger deviations of normality, where the response model is highly non-linear.
+The first example discusses a heteroscedastic linear model where the variance of the error depends quadratically on the covariates.
+The second discusses larger deviations from normality, where the response model is highly nonlinear.
 In particular, we consider

 where $a$ measures the size of the deviation from the linear model.
-In the above $X_i, \eta_i \sim \mathcal{N}(0,1)$.
+In the above $X_i, \eta_i \sim N (0,1)$.
 When $r >0$ we see that the proposed estimator is more efficient than $S_Y^2$.

-From Example 1 we observe precisely that.
-The result persists over a broad range of heteroscedastic model specifications.
+From Example 1, we observe that efficiency persists over a broad range of heteroscedastic model specifications.
 We also observe that the larger the magnitude of $a$ is -- the more significant the effect of heteroscedasticity is -- the smaller the signal is in the linear model.
-This, in turns, results in smaller $r$ values.
+This, in turn, results in smaller $r$ values.
 Example 2 is showing a more complex scenario; smaller magnitudes of $a$ indicate not too great deviations from the linear model and result in greater efficiency in $\hat \sigma_Y^2$.
-For larger $a$, the linear approximation is too far from the data generating process for a linear semi-supervised estimator to make contributions.
-Results are presented in Figure \ref{fig:1} where we also showcase the Signal to Noise ratio corresponding to each setting.
+For larger $a$, the linear approximation is too far from the data generating process.
+Results are presented in Fig. \ref{fig:1'}, where we also showcase the Signal to Noise ratio corresponding to each setting.